Virtual tunnel interfaces

 You can create VTI-based VPNs between:

-• One threat defense and another threat defense with service provider redundancy.
+One Firewall Threat Defense and another Firewall Threat Defense with service provider redundancy.

-• A threat defense and any other device with VTI interfaces.
+A Firewall Threat Defense and any other device with VTI interfaces.

-• A threat defense and another device with policy-based VPN configuration.
+A Firewall Threat Defense and another device with policy-based VPN configuration.

 For more information, see Static VTI and Dynamic VTI.